digitalocean/terraform-provider-digitalocean/docs/resources/app.md

     - `api_key` - Datadog API key.
   - `logtail` - Logtail configuration.
     - `token` - Logtail token.
+* `autoscaling` - Configuration for automatically scaling this component based on metrics.
+  - `min_instance_count` - The minimum amount of instances for this component.
+Must be less than max_instance_count.
+  - `max_instance_count` - The maximum amount of instances for this component.
+Must be more than min_instance_count.
+  - `metrics` - The metrics that the component is scaled on.
+    - `cpu` - Settings for scaling the component based on CPU utilization.
+      - `percent` - The average target CPU utilization for the component.

 A `static_site` can contain:

 * `name` - The name of the component.